-It should be noted that since 2020 LNG has been supplied in the multi-truck-to-ship modality, that is, between 2 and 3 tank trucks simultaneously.
-Through this modality, it is possible to supply the necessary LNG during the short stopovers of the BALEARIA ferries without interfering with the regular operation of the vessel.
+It should be noted that since 2020, LNG has been supplied in the multi-truck-to-ship modality, that is, between 2 and 3 tank trucks simultaneously.
+Through this modality, the necessary LNG can be supplied during the short stopovers of the BALEARIA ferries without interfering with the vessel's regular operation.